pommicket/ted/README.md

 to go to its definition.
 You can also press Ctrl+D to get a searchable list of all functions/types where you can select one to go to its definition.
 Press Ctrl+space to autocomplete.
 If there is only one possible completion from the tags file, it will be selected automatically.
 Otherwise, you'll get a popup showing all possible completions.
 You can press tab to select a completion (or click on it), and press
 Ctrl+space/Ctrl+shift+space to cycle between suggestions.
+Note that autocomplete just completes to stuff in the tags file, so it won't complete local variable names.
+Sorry.

 ## Building from source